insomnimus/nodi/readme.md

 -	[midnote][]: An accessible MIDI note viewer/ player.
 -	[plmidi][]: A MIDI player for the command line.

+# Debugging
+Nodi uses the [log][] crate for the logging; you can use a compatible logger for consumption.

 # Crate Features
 No feature is enabled by default.